 - National Bavarian Cream Pie Day (November 27)

-- The earliest pies were often filled with meat and served in hard pastry shells that were not eaten.
-These “coffins”, as they were called, were practical containers rather than something to be consumed.
+- The earliest pies were usually filled with meat and baked inside thick, hard pastry shells that were not meant to be eaten.
+These shells, known as coffins, worked like containers, helping preserve food and making it easier to transport.

 - In 1998, a pie weighing an impressive 10,540 kg (23,237 lbs) was made in Ontario, Canada.
 This massive apple pie set a record and could easily feed thousands!